Mogli12/VehicleControlAddon/README.md

 If you are looking for a realistic manual transmisison please visit [FS19_realManualTransmission](https://github.com/modelleicher/FS19_realManualTransmission)

+## modSettings
+I renamed the configuration file in modSettings folder to just "config.xml".
+Additionally, there is a new file "transmissions.xml".
+Here you can add your own transmissions.
+I propose to use the second transmission as template.
+Gears support automatic shifting. but ranges have to be shifted manually.

 ## VehicleControlAddon is the new KeyboardSteer
 Please check section status why I renamed the mod.
 Please use VCA as abreviation.